xuda1979/papers/neural_organism/paper/paper.md

 > **Revision note (2025-08-18)** — This version replaces any hand‑wavy “let an LLM decide compute” policy with **runtime primitives** and **enforceable mechanisms** that sit **below** any planner/orchestrator (LLM or not).
 These mechanisms use OS/runtime/hardware controls and externally verified signals.
 They are practical to build now and directly useful for **math/algorithms/theoretical physics with simulations**.

+## Abstract

+We present twelve **runtime-enforced primitives** for allocating compute in math, code, and physics workloads.
+Each primitive operates below any planner or large language model, wielding OS, runtime, or hardware mechanisms to **preempt, gate, or splice** computation deterministically.
+To demonstrate the approach, we deploy a **compute-budgeted Growing RBF network** in a drifting contextual bandit.
+A runtime growth gate caps structural expansion while retaining reward, highlighting how verifiers can steer FLOPs toward the most promising reasoning branches.
+Together these primitives form a minimal architecture that lets external signals decide where compute is spent, enabling reproducible control over long reasoning chains and multi-fidelity simulations.

 ## 1. Motivation

 Heuristic, policy‑only approaches (e.g., “smart LLM allocators”) cannot *enforce* where compute goes, nor preempt live kernels, nor gate expensive calls against verifiers.
 We therefore shift the locus of control to the **runtime**: the place that owns **GPU streams, memory, processes, and verifiers**.